scottyeager/info_foundation/src/collaboration/freeflow_collaboration/circles_roles.md

 ### Each circle has different levels of contributors

-- circle coordinator (coordinator of the circle, is not a boss)
+- **coordinator** = coordinator of the circle, is not a boss
     - see also [head_of_mission_profile](head_of_mission_profile.md)
     - is also a circle stakeholder & member
     - Elephant+ level in [P2P Awareness Level](p2p_awareness_level.md), or has the ambition/capability to grow to that level.
-- story coordinator
-    - coordinator of one of more stories in the circle
-    - is also a circle stakeholder & member
-    - Wolf+ level in [P2P Awareness Level](p2p_awareness_level.md), or has the ambition/capability to grow/surpass that level.
-- circle member
+- **member**
     - works on stories of the circle
     - is also a circle stakeholder
     - follows the scrum meetings
-- circle collaborator (can ad hoc do something for the circle, only works on existing stories, is ad hoc work)
+- **contributor** (can ad hoc do something for the circle, only works on existing stories, is ad hoc work)
     - Pup+ level in [P2P Awareness Level](p2p_awareness_level.md)
     - No need to follow scrum meetings, all can happend ad hoc, will probably work together with a circle member to contribute effectively.
-- circle stakeholder (has something to loose or win by the output of the circle)
+- **stakeholder** (has something to loose or win by the output of the circle)
     - No need to follow scrum meetings
     - Can follow priorities and provide input
-- circle follower (is following whatever happens in the circle)
+- circle **follower** (is following whatever happens in the circle)
     - We attempt to have circles very open, everyone can follow

+There is a specific role called story coordinator

+- story coordinator (is a member but coordinates at least 1 story)
+    - coordinator of one of more stories in the circle
+    - is a circle stakeholder or member
+    - Wolf+ level in [P2P Awareness Level](p2p_awareness_level.md), or has the ambition/capability to grow/surpass that level.

 #### remarks

 there are max 10 circle members/coordinators per circle this to keep it efficient.
-There can be many more followers & collaborators.
+There can be many more followers & contributors.

 ### levels of coordination

-### Circle Coordinator
+### coordinator = Circle Coordinator

 Coordinates (helps) a team of people working on one or more stories and ensures that: